JordanRL/Fermat/docs/arithmetic/index.md

 echo $five->pow($oneQuarter); // Prints: "1.4953487812"
 // The asDecimal() method is called on $oneQuarter
-// Because $precision was not supplied to the constructor, $precision is 10
+// Because $scale was not supplied to the constructor, $scale is 10

 echo $oneQuarter->pow($five); // Prints: "1/1024"
 // Calls getValue() on $five and instantiates a new ImmutableFraction